-The Pool Hedge at the date of this Base Prospectus only hedges the interest rate exposure with respect to mortgage credit assets located in Ireland for the purposes of the ACS Acts and which are secured on Irish residential property, denominated in euro and included in the Pool and with respect to Mortgage Covered Securities which are denominated in euro.
-If the Issuer includes in the Pool mortgage credit assets which are secured on commercial property, mortgage credit assets (whether secured on residential property or commercial property) which are located outside of Ireland for the purposes of the ACS Acts, mortgage credit assets not denominated in euro, RMBS or CMBS or issues Mortgage Covered Securities not denominated in euro, the Pool Hedge does not hedge any interest rate risk and/or, as applicable, currency risk, associated with those assets or, as applicable, Mortgage Covered Securities unless further hedging transactions are entered into under the Pool Hedge.
-The Issuer is entitled but not required under the ACS Acts to enter into cover assets hedge contracts.
+The Pool Hedge at the date of this Base Prospectus only hedges the interest rate exposure with respect to, on the one hand, mortgage credit assets located in Ireland for the purposes of the ACS Acts and which are secured on Irish residential property, denominated in euro and included in the Pool and on the other Mortgage Covered Securities denominated in euro.
+If the Issuer includes in the Pool mortgage credit assets which are secured on commercial property, mortgage credit assets (whether secured on residential property or commercial property) which are located outside of Ireland for the purposes of the ACS Acts, mortgage credit assets or RMBS or CMBS not denominated in euro, or issues Mortgage Covered Securities not denominated in euro, the Pool Hedge would not hedge any interest rate risk nor, as applicable, currency risk, associated with those assets or, as applicable, Mortgage Covered Securities unless further hedging transactions were entered into under the Pool Hedge.
+The Issuer is not required under the ACS Acts to enter into cover assets hedge contracts and appropriate hedging transactions may not be available to the Issuer.
+In those circumstances any interest rate risk or currency risk associated with those assets or Mortgage Covered Securities would be unhedged and could lead to the Issuer suffering losses.